 While you can fire off an email at any time of the day or night, sometimes you need instant access to someone who can help you with an urgent issue.
-If the call back service is available in your region and covered by your plan, then this could compensate for the lack of a telephone hotline you can phone, or round the clock live chat.
+If the callback service is available in your region and covered by your plan, then this could compensate for the lack of a telephone hotline or round-the-clock live chat.
 However, as it only covers the US and Canada, and is a paid service on some plans (shared hosting), this won’t apply to everyone.

 No WordPress Dashboard Enhancements

 Another potential drawback of DreamHost is the lack of enhancements to the default WordPress dashboard.
-Some hosts, like SiteGround for example, include a website setup wizard that’s displayed inside of your WordPress website, that aims to help you set up your new site.
+Some hosts, such as SiteGround, for example, include a website setup wizard displayed inside your WordPress website that aims to help you to set up your new site.

-SiteGround also adds a set of controls to the WordPress dashboard, via their own plugin, that lets you configure certain aspects of your website and its performance, something that’s also lacking from DreamHost.
+SiteGround also add a set of controls to the WordPress dashboard, via their own plugin, that lets you configure certain aspects of your website and its performance, something that’s also lacking from DreamHost.

 However, those on the DreamPress plans that include the Jetpack Professional plan subscription can manage many aspects of their website through the WordPress.com user interface.

 Although your website is automatically backed up each day on the DreamPress plans, this isn’t the case with the shared hosting plans.

 On the shared plans, your domain and account are automatically backed up, but you don’t get the same level of control over your backups as you do with some other tools, such as the ability to choose which day to roll back to, or which parts of your website to restore.